Skip to main content

 We collect the following categories of personal data:

-• Contact data: email address, phone number, WhatsApp number, and physical address.
+• Contact data: email address, phone number, WhatsApp number, and physical address where needed.

 • Communication records: emails, messages, and notes from support interactions.